autonity/docs.autonity.org/content/docs/concepts/accountability/_index.md

 If the distribution of rewards to the _reporting validator’s_ `treasury` account fails, then the slashing rewards are sent to the Autonity Protocol `treasury` account for community funds.
 {{% /alert %}}

 <!--
 ### Transaction fee refund

-The fees for submitting a new accusation may be refunded to the _reporting_ validator if:

-- the accusation is the last new accusation submitted in an epoch.
+The fees for submitting a new accusation may be refunded to the _reporting_ validator if the accusation is the last new accusation submitted in an epoch.

 {{% alert title="Note" %}}
 Note the validator can determine if a detected fault is accusable by calling the [`canAccuse()`](/reference/api/accountability/#canaccuse) and [`canSlash()`](/reference/api/accountability/#canslash) contract functions.